What is a “Derivative Work”? Can I distribute one?

 - songs arrangements that change lyrics, abridge the music, or make other significant alterations to the original composition.

-IMPORTANT NOTE: A Derivative Work – such as a sample – is NOT able to be cleared by a Cover Song Licensing service like Easy Song License, Loudr or CD Baby Cover Song Licensing.
+IMPORTANT NOTE: A Derivative Work – such as a samples – is NOT able to be cleared by a Cover Song Licensing service like Easy Song License or CD Baby Cover Song Licensing.
 Talk to a lawyer about sample clearance, but do NOT sign up for digital distribution until you've paid the copyright owner for permission